MichaelJHTaggart/dnd/src/content/campaigns/the-journey.md

     deathDate: 2021-03-31
     causeOfDeath: "Died a horrific and sudden death from a poison entirely too powerful to be in the game."
   - playerName: "Erik"
-    name: "Horris"
-    class: "Evocation Wizard"
-    race: "Yuan-Ti Pureblood"
-    level: 4
-    quote: "Thoughtful, and prudent"
-    deathDate: 2021-11-20
-    causeOfDeath: "Died a heroic death in an epic battle against a villian, saving Toes and Abernath."
-  - playerName: "Erik"
-    name: "Gilford"
-    class: "Cleric?"
-    race: "Dwarf"
-    level: 5
-    quote: "Thoughtful, and prudent"
-    deathDate: 2021-12-02
-    causeOfDeath: "After killing some innocent shop attendants who attempted to raise the alarm of their shop keeper being killed by Sadi, was killed by a famed wizard who claimed to have served 'justice'."
-  - playerName: "Erik"
     name: "Leon"
     class: "Paladin"
     race: "Leonin"